Memories (David Guetta song)

-"Memories" is a song by French disc jockey David Guetta featuring vocals from American rapper Kid Cudi.
-It was released in August 2009 as the fourth single from Guetta's fourth studio album, One Love.
-The song became a top five hit in Austria, Belgium, Czech Republic, Australia, the Netherlands, Finland, Poland, New Zealand, France and Ireland.
-It charted within the top ten in Germany, Hungary, Switzerland and Denmark.
+"Memories" is a song by French DJ and record producer David Guetta featuring American rapper Kid Cudi.
+Written alongside Frédéric Riesterer, who produced it with Guetta, it was released in February 2010 as the fourth single from his fourth studio album, One Love.
+The song became a top five hit in Guetta's native country of France as well as Austria, Belgium, Czech Republic, Australia, the Netherlands, Finland, Poland, New Zealand, and Ireland; it charted within the top ten in Germany, Hungary, Switzerland, and Denmark, with the song reaching a peak of 46 in Cudi's native of the US, where it also achieved platinum certification by the RIAA.
 The music video was filmed in Miami and directed by Keith Schofield.
-The song also attained platinum status in the US by the Recording Industry Association of America (RIAA).

 Critical reception

 Robert Copsey of Digital Spy gave the song a positive review stating: "Here he drafts in Kid 'Day N' Nite' Cudi to lay down the vocals over his trademark piano-backed beats.
 All the makings of a Guetta classic are present and correct, and Cudi's nonchalant, mellow vocals are pleasant enough, but it all feels that bit too familiar.
 It's hard to avoid the conclusion that 'Memories' adds nothing new to a sound that seemingly took over the world in '09 – not that anyone's going to grumble when it comes on at Oceana this Friday night, of course".